DanielCastedo/README.md/README.md

 Welcome to my GitHub!

-My name is **Daniel Castedo Suárez**, a Computer Engineering student at the Faculty of Engineering in Computer Science and Telecommunications (since 2021).
-I'm currently in my sixth and seventh semesters.
+My name is Daniel Castedo Suárez.
+I am a Systems Engineer, a graduate of the Faculty of Engineering in Computer Science and Telecommunications at U.A.G.R.M.
+I specialize in web development and am currently also pursuing a degree in Computer Engineering.

 ## Favorite Programming Languages